PubHubs/PubHubs/docs/HUB_API.md

 `user_txt` is some text that can explain to users about what to disclose.
 This is unused so far.

+`expiration_time_days` is the number of days for the secured room to expire.
+Default valie is 90 days.

-`type` is the typ of the room to create, for now 2 values are supported "ph.messages.restricted" (regular chat room) and "ph.threaded.restricted" (a more forum-like room).
+`type` is the type of the room to create, for now 2 values are supported "ph.messages.restricted" (regular chat room) and "ph.threaded.restricted" (a more forum-like room).